 My Best Hanging Squirrel Baffle post covers choosing a baffle.
 For baffle positioning, see my post on How to Baffle Suet Hung on a Branch.
 (The advice applies to seed feeders as well as suet feeders.)

 Porch Feeders: How to Keep Squirrels Out of Bird Feeders Hung From a Porch, Etc.?

 In the past I hung both seed and suet feeders from my back porch.
 I spent the whole time yelling at squirrels and banging on the window to scare them away.
 The squirrels simply climbed up on the porch roof and climbed down onto the feeder.
 Repeatedly.

-I’m not saying it is impossible, but it is very, very challenging.
+I’m not saying it is impossible to keep squirrels off feeders hung on a porch, but it is very, very challenging.
 If you really want to attempt it, I’d suggest trying a Squirrel Buster feeder (see above).
 Keep in mind that you still need to position these feeders with at least 18” space from anything a squirrel can sit or hang from.
 (Otherwise the squirrel can simply reach out and eat from the feeder without activating the weight mechanism.)
 Alternatively, if you would like to specifically attract finches, you might put up a nyjer feeder (with ONLY nyjer seed inside.)
 Squirrels aren’t usually going to eat nyjer.

-My back porch was small though.
-You might have a larger porch and can hang your feeder somewhere a squirrel can neither climb down to and/or can’t reach.
-Try to hang it high and away from banisters and other jumping off points.
-If you find the squirrel can still get to it from the roof above, you might consider trying a really good, really large Erva hanging baffle.
+My back porch was very small though.
+You might have a larger porch where you can hang your feeder somewhere a squirrel can neither climb down to and/or can’t reach.
+If so, try to hang it high and away from banisters and other jumping off points.
+If you find the squirrel can still get to it from the roof above, you might consider a really good, really large Erva hanging baffle.